 2. Think About Your Activities/Itinerary

 What to wear on safari?
-Lightweight, breathable clothing is best, but you don’t have to be head to toe in khaki and wearing zip-off pants the entire time.
+Lightweight, breathable clothing is best, but you don’t have to be head to toe in khaki the entire time.
+99% of the time, normal clothes are fine.

 If doing walking safaris, you’ll need some bush friendly colours as to not scare off the animals, but if you’re doing your safaris in a car, then it doesn’t really matter what colour you wear.